zactodd/CrimeSpy/README.txt

 Know Issues
 ~~~~~~~~~~~
 1. The map panes are not delete after they are created and therefore take up alot of memory with reapte useage.
+2. Issues with loading .csv files.
+3. Issues with load .db files.

 Developers
 ~~~~~~~~~~